 Quarantine for all of Colombia from March 24 to September 1 – 160 days

-But this quarantine in Colombia has been extended eight times and is now until September 1.
-So, the national quarantine in Colombia is now for 160 days.
+But this quarantine in Colombia has been extended eight times and is now until September 1 when the quarantine ends.
+So, the national quarantine in Colombia will be for a total of 160 days.

 Also, President Duque tweeted that “Essential activities, such as access to health services, purchase of food and medicine, access to banking and postal services, provision of essential public services and security services, among others, will be guaranteed.”
 We have a separate article about the quarantine in Colombia.

 Why Quarantine and Other Measures? – Flatten the Curve

 With a nationwide quarantine, Colombia was trying to avoid a rapid spike of coronavirus cases that could overwhelm the health care system in Colombia by “flattening the curve,” or spreading out the number of coronavirus cases over a longer period.

 Mitigation efforts like a quarantine, cancelling international flights, closing places where people congregate and limiting the size of events and quarantines are mitigation efforts that can reduce the number of daily cases and reduce pressure on the healthcare system in Colombia.

 Colombian acted faster than most countries in putting in place measures to prevent the spread of coronavirus.

 The following table compares how many days from the first case of coronavirus in several countries until putting in place measures like closing schools nationwide or closing incoming air travel.